Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Calendula Officinalis flowers (also called Pot Marigold) is a cheerful and useful plant.
-It’s super easy to grow (I’d say fool proof) and it’s great for companion planting.
-The petals are edible and often used with as cake decorations or salads.
+It’s super easy to grow (I’d say foolproof) and it’s great for companion planting.
+The petals are edible and often used as cake decorations or salads.
 As a herb, it’s used for making a healing cream or salve.
-We’ve been growing calendula flowers to infuse calendula oil and make calendula cream for years.
+We’ve been growing calendula flowers to infuse calendula oil and make calendula lotion for years.

 Calendula is an excellent addition to your garden for many reasons: